scrooop/tiktok-bulk-downloader/README.md

    - Paste the links into a text file and name it `links.txt`.
 Save it in the script’s directory.

 2. **Run the Script**
-   - Open a terminal in the script’s directory.
+   - Open Terminal and navigate to the directory containing the script.
    - Execute the script with the following command:
      ```bash
      python3 tiktokBulkDownloader.py [--cookies] [--links <filename>]